joewhitneywalker/bomapp/README.md

 ---------------------------------
-KEEP A LOOK OUT FOR UPDATES, THANKS!
+KEEP A LOOK OUT FOR UPDATES, THANK YOU FOR READING MY READ ME!